TurtleEngr/my-utility-scripts/doc/template.sh.md

     See: fLog and fLog2 (Internal documentation)

-- **-T Test**
+- **-T pTest**

     Run the unit test functions in this script.

-    If Test is "all", then all of the functions that begin with "test" will be run.
-Otherwise "Test" should match the test function names separated with commas.
+    "-T all" will run all of the functions that begin with "test".
+    Otherwise "pTest" should match the test function names separated with commas. "-T com" will run all the tests for bash-com.inc

     For more details about shunit2 (or shunit2.1), see shunit2/shunit2-manual.html